gctools-outilsgc/aurora-website/src/docs/en/component/buttons.md

 ## Drop-Down Buttons

 Drop down buttons display a list of items when clicked.
 They are used for two-step processes that may require more specific options for a singular action.

+**Regular State:** Similar to the primary button, drop-down buttons use the primary colour at 100% opacity, white text, with a border radius of 4px and padding of 15px.
+The drop-down arrow represents a space of 30px by 40px, which is separated from the primary button using a white line.
+The arrow uses a space of 15px width and 8px in height.

 <mdbuttondropdown color="primary">
 </mdbuttondropdown>